NZ Midwife 2-Year Training/Common Knowledge Trust

-Wintergreen, the Founder/Director, immigrated to New Zealand in 1995.
+Wintergreen, the Founder/Director of Common Knowledge Trust, immigrated to New Zealand in 1995.
 She brought into New Zealand the Birthing Better Childbirth Preparation skills (previously known as The Pink Kit).
 She developed these skills with hundreds of fathers and mothers in the early 1970s.
 From this work, The Concept that is the basis for this NZ midwife 2-year training was formed.

 While both Birthing Better skills and the initial spark for The Concept started in the early 1970s in the US, from the 1980s Wintergreen worked internationally to promote The Concept … to grow a skilled birthing population for ALL births no matter the skills-method used.

 She introduced both the skills and The Concept to New Zealand in 1989 via a workshop in New Plymouth.
 She continued to teach extensively in Australia, Europe, and developing countries until she immigrated to New Zealand in 1995 and set up Common Knowledge Trust in 1996 as a tax-exempt, Charitable Trust.

 Birthing Better skills and The Concept were both placed into our Charitable Trust.
 Birthing Better Childbirth Preparation (as The Pink Kit) launched it’s Edition #1 in 2002.

 Wintergreen has both spoken about The Concept and shared ‘best practice’ for the Birthing Better skills-method throughout New Zealand since immigration.

 How to achieve this Concept was always challenging.
 Every woman’s pregnancy and birth is unique.
 Therefore, it’s hard to get a message out to this elusive group.
 All pregnant women are keen to help keep their birth safe and positive.
 How to reach pregnant woman can be challenging.